Wi-Fi-Labs/Labs-Guides/MISC/3DS/CitraSetup.md

 <br>

 # Citra & Azahar User Directory explanation in detail
-_This Diagram and in-depth explanation was originally written by the Citra Development team and as such may be somewhat outdated._<br><br>
+_The Diagram and in-depth explanation below were originally written by the Citra Development team and as such may be somewhat outdated._<br>
+_The whole content below is for informative purposes only, and is not required reading for the basic setup above!_<br><br>
 Diagram of the User Directory:
 ```bash
 "User directory"